KristerV/website/gitpod/docs/references/gitpod-cli.md

-  timeout             Interact with workspace timeout configuration top                 Display workspace resource (CPU and memory usage) url                 Prints the URL of this workspace version             Prints the version of the CLI
+  timeout             Interact with workspace timeout configuration top                 Display workspace resource (CPU and memory usage) url                 Prints the URL of this workspace validate            [experimental] Validates the workspace (useful to debug a workspace configuration) version             Prints the version of the CLI

 Flags: